We do not assess or approve telcos plans for mobile phone base stations.

 - issue a warning to the telco

-- require a telco to follow the code
+- direct the telco to follow the code in the future

 Other types of complaints